-I, VAL ANTONIO B. SUAREZ, Filipino, of legal age with postal office address at Unit 5C, OPL Building, 100 C. Palanca Street, Legazpi Village, Makati City 1229, after having been duly sworn in accordance with the law do hereby declare that:

-- 1. I am a nominee for Independent Director of Lepanto Consolidated Mining Company and have been an independent director since April 18, 2011. - 2.
+- I, VAL ANTONIO B. SUAREZ, of legal age, Filipino, with postal office address at Unit 5C OPL Building, 100 C. Palanca Street, Legaspi Village, Makati City 1229, after having been duly sworn in accordance with law, do hereby declare that: - I am a nominee for Independent Director of Lepanto Consolidated Mining Company and have been an independent director since April 18, 2011. - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-Company/Organization Position/Relationship Period of Service Suarez & Reyes Law Offices Managing Partner 2000 to Present Lepanto Consolidated Mining Company Independent Director, Executive Committee and Audit Committee 2011 to Present Tayabas Resources Ventures Corporation Corporate Secretary 2003 to Present Southeast Cable TV Corporation Corporate Secretary 2003 to Present Asian Vision Cable Holdings Group of Companies Corporate Secretary 2003 to Present Ambassador Suarez Development Corporation Chairman and President 2003 to Present Five Karats Property Holdings, Inc. Director and Treasurer 2003 to Present Gendrugs, Inc. Director and Treasurer 2008 to Present Amun Ini Resort and Spa, Inc. Director and Corporate Secretary 2010 to Present Carmen's Best Dairy Products, Inc. Director and Corporate Secretary 2011 to Present Headland Road Capital, Inc. Chairman and President 2012 to Present Camiguin Gendrugs, Inc. Director and President 2013 to Present Avocado Broadband Telecoms, Inc. Director and Corporate Secretary 2015 to Present Gendrugs Distributors, Inc. Director and Treasurer 2016 to Present Cebu Gendrugs, Inc. Director and Treasurer 2016 to Present Chocohills Generics, Inc. Director and Treasurer 2016 to Present Vertere Global Solutions, Inc. Chairman 2017 to Present Vertere Venture Capital, Inc. Director 2017 to Present R&S Development Corporation Director and Treasurer 2017 to Present Suarez Bridge Ventures, Inc. Chairman and President 2018 to Present AB Capital & Investment Corporation Corporate Secretary 2021 to Present Zamgen, Inc. Director and Treasurer 2022 to Present Skin Adept Clinic and Surgicenter, Inc. Corporate Secretary 2022 to Present Financial Executives Institute of the Philippines Member 2010 to Present Integrated Bar of the Philippines - Makati Chapter Member 1986 to Present Filinvest Land, Inc. Independent Director 2015 to April 2024 Filinvest Development Corporation Independent Director 2014 to April 2024
+Company/Organization Position/Relationship Period of Service Suarez & Reyes Law Offices Managing Partner 2000 to Present Lepanto Consolidated Mining Company Independent Director; Member, Executive Committee and Audit Committee 2011 to Present Filinvest REIT Corp.
+Lead Independent Director; Member, Audit & Risk Management Oversight Committee; Chairman, Compensation Committee; Chairman, Corporate Governance Committee; Member, Related-Party Transaction Committee 2017 to Present Tayabas Resources Ventures Corporation Corporate Secretary 2003 to Present Southeast Cable TV Corporation Corporate Secretary 2003 to Present Asian Vision Cable Holdings Group Corporate Secretary 2003 to Present Ambassador Suarez Development Corporation Chairman and President 2003 to Present Five Karats Property Holdings Inc. Director and Treasurer 2003 to Present Gendrugs, Inc. Director and Treasurer 2008 to Present Amun Ini Resort and Spa, Inc. Director and Corporate Secretary 2010 to Present Carmen's Best Dairy Products, Inc. Director and Corporate Secretary 2011 to Present Headland Road Capital, Inc. Chairman and President 2012 to Present Camiguin Gendrugs, Inc. Director and President 2013 to Present Avocado Broadband Telecoms, Inc. Director and Corporate Secretary 2015 to Present Gendrugs Distributors Inc. Director and Treasurer 2016 to Present Cebu Gendrugs, Inc. Director and Treasurer 2016 to Present Chocohills Generics Inc. Director and Treasurer 2016 to Present Vertere Global Solutions, Inc. Chairman 2017 to Present Vertere Venture Capital, Inc. Director 2017 to Present R&S Development Corporation Chairman and President 2017 to Present Suarez Bridge Ventures, Inc. Chairman and President 2018 to Present Mactan Gendrugs, Inc. Director and Treasurer 2019 to Present AB Capital & Investment Corporation Corporate Secretary 2021 to Present Zamgen, Inc. Director and Treasurer 2022 to Present Skin Adept Clinic and Surgicenter, Inc. Corporate Secretary 2022 to Present Financial Executives Institute of the Philippines Member 2010 to Present Integrated Bar of the Philippines- Makati Member 1986 to Present Filinvest Land, Inc. Independent Director 2015 to April 2024 Filinvest Development Corporation Independent Director 2015 to April 2024

-3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Lepanto Consolidated Mining Company, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances.
-4. I am related to the following director/officer/substantial shareholders of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code.
+I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Lepanto Consolidated Mining Company, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances.
+I am related to the following direct/officer/substantial shareholders of (covered company and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code.

-Name of Director/Officer/ Substantial Shareholder Company Nature of Relationship N/A N/A N/A
+Name of Director/Officer/ Substantial Shareholder Company Nature of Relationship N/A

-5. I disclose that I (together with the other members of the Board of Directors of Filinvest Land, Inc.) am the subject of the following criminal/administrative investigation or proceeding (as the case may be):
+5. I disclose that I [together with the other members of the Board of Directors of Filinvest Land, Inc. (FLI)] am the subject of the following criminal/administrative investigation or proceeding (as the case may be):